Faculty of Medicine and Health Flexible Working Arrangements

 Purchasing Additional Annual Leave

-This scheme allows staff in the FoMH to purchase up to 10 additional leave days per year.
+This scheme allows staff in the FoMH to purchase additional leave days.
 These can either be taken as a period of unpaid leave with the proportion of salary to be deducted in the month the leave is taken or as a number of days leave to be available as additional holiday throughout the year and repaid through salary deduction on a monthly basis.
 All staff should have received information regarding this in early September.
 Any questions regarding this should be directed to Angie Chatham in the Faculty HR team.

 Return to Work Guidelines (following an extended absence)